Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Applications to moduli of stable surfaces

-\begin{proof} As $D_{S^{\mathrm{N}}}$ has coefficients at most $1$, there is a neighborhood of $S$ where the coefficients of $D$ are at most $1$.
-By replacing $X$ with this neighborhood we may assume that this bound for the coefficients of $D$ holds globally.
-Consider a dlt-model $g:(Z, \Delta) \to (X,D)$ constructed in \autoref{cor:dlt_models}.
-Let $T$ be the component of $\Delta$ dominating $S$.
+Consider a $\bQ$-factorial dlt-model $g\colon (Z, \Gamma) \to (X,D)$ constructed in \autoref{cor:dlt_models}.
+Here $\Gamma$ is the boundary used in \autoref{cor:dlt_models}, that is, it can be obtained by lowering to $1$ all the greater than $1$ coefficients of $g^{-1}_* D$ and additionally adding in all the $g$-exceptional divisors with coefficient $1$.
+Let $T$ be the component of $\Gamma$ dominating $S$.
 Since $Z$ is $\bQ$-factorial we use \autoref{cor.ThreefoldNormalityOfS} and a pertubation argument to see that $T$ is normal.
+We fix the following notation for the induced morphisms: